4rm/Appstream-User-Manager/README.md

 <img src="https://i.imgur.com/p4N2k0J.png" alt="Add tab" width=600>
 </p>

 From the Add tab, users can be added individually or by roster.
-The roster format follows the standard Rutgers REGIS format.
+Adding by roster requires the standard Rutgers REGIS format.
+The file must also be formatted as `.csv`

+REGIS-formatted rosters saved as `.xlsx` can be `save[d] as .csv` in excel and should work fine.

 <p align="center">
   <img src="https://i.imgur.com/Yp12m7P.png" alt="roster example" width=400>